-Surprising as it may seem, the Interests section of your LinkedIn Profile carries more weightage than you think.
+Surprising as it may seem, the Interests section of your LinkedIn Profile carries more weight than you think.
 It connects you to your recruiter or reader on a more personal level.
 It might give them that little reason to meet you and know you further on a deeper level.
-But the question is how to add interests on LinkedIn – in a strategic manner and thus help you land your dream job.
+But the question is how to add interests on LinkedIn – in a strategic manner and thus to help you land your dream job.

 LinkedIn is a powerful tool, which you should not use passively.
 Managing your application the right way, updating your profile to be 100% complete, and connecting with other professionals is the underlying basis.
 However, if you leave your account untouched for days, you can’t expect prospective employers to come crowding your way.
 Instead, you should focus on making LinkedIn work for you.

-With more than 20 million listed open jobs on LinkedIn, the odds are pretty high that the dream job you have wished for, is there too.
+With more than 20 million listed open jobs on LinkedIn, the odds are pretty high that the dream job you have wished for is there too.

 Why Are LinkedIn Interests important?

 Birds of a feather flock together.